 Senior student must register for course(s), complete the audit form, take audit form to Admissions, Admissions must verify age, signed form will be submitted.

 This information is useful when planning your schedule to ensure you are on the desired campus and to prevent scheduling conflict.

-The Records Office will evaluate transcripts from other regionally accredited post-secondary institutions for possible transfer credit after the Admissions Office has approved your application and received your official transcripts.
+The Admissions/Records Office will evaluate transcripts from other regionally accredited post-secondary institutions for possible transfer credit after the Admissions Office has approved your application and received your official transcripts.

 Transcripts must be received from institutions/colleges that are regionally accredited by one of the following: